edbury/gremlin-camp/src/site/notes/spaces/mosh/GOBLIN.md

 Tech's a tool, pal, not a leash.
 OGRE's a canvas for the tech-savvy to paint their dreams (or nightmares).
 Play it smart, stay curious, and make the matrix dance to your tune.
 And, as always, never let Big Tech call the shots.

-So, cyberpunks, whether you're modding, meddling, or maxing out, remember: Be the artist, not the paintbrush.
+So, console cowboys, whether you're modding, meddling, or maxing out, remember: Be the artist, not the paintbrush.
 Stay wild.
 Stay free.
 Gremlin, signing off.

 ## Back Cover